a-n-rose/ipa-features-from-text/README.md

 To use these tools with the names list:

-1) download the latest name database from the Social Security Administration, unzip the files in a *new* directory with the scripts provided here.
+1) download the latest name database from the Social Security Administration https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data

+2) unzip the files in a *new* directory with the scripts provided here.

-2) run the "nametxt2csv.py"
+3) run the "nametxt2csv.py"

-3) run the "namelist_IPAprep_basic.py"
+4) run the "namelist_IPAprep_basic.py"